-- breaches at the level of third parties, including cloud computing services, to whom Euronext provides information and may not be fully diligent in safeguarding it; - DDoS threats on internet exposed assets and applications of the Group; - attacks leveraging potentially unsecure internet connections for employees working remotely; - advanced persistent threats from state sponsored or organised crime hacking groups with malicious intentions which may target the financial sector: - third-party software used by Euronext within its context and software solutions, which is available to the public and may be exposed to of unknown or undisclosed vulnerabilities (zero-days); - phishing attacks targeting Group employees; - persons who circumvent deployed security measures that could wrongfully access the Group's or its customers information, or cause interruptions or malfunctions in the Group's operationsData protection regulations increases the risks associated with regulatory non-compliance in case there is an incident.
+- Breaches at the level of third parties, including cloud The Group is committed to maintaining and safeguarding its IT systems computing services, to whom Euronext provides information and information, with particular attention on external growing threats and and may not be fully diligent in safeguarding it. - DDoS threats on internet exposed assets and applications of the Group. - Attacks leveraging potentially unsecure internet connections for employees working remotely. - Advanced persistent threats from highly sophisticated attackers including state sponsored or organised crime hacking groups with malicious intentions which may target the financial sector. - Third-party software used by Euronext within its context and software solutions, which is available to the public and may be exposed to unknown or undisclosed vulnerabilities (zero-days). - Phishing attacks targeting Group employees. - Persons who circumvent deployed security measures that could wrongfully access the Group's or its customers information, or cause interruptions or malfunctions in the Group's operations.
+Data protection regulations increase the risks associated with regulatory non-compliance in case there is an incident.